Research

 The analysis enabled clearer communication and iterative refinement.
 We adopted a time-based model, segmenting work phases to enhance user focus.
 I developed a low-fidelity prototype encompassing all product sections.
 The content strategy emphasized simplicity, using data glances for easier navigation.
 The prototype gave leadership a tangible vision and helped developers accurately estimate efforts, leading to a prioritized roadmap for upcoming quarters.

-Smart City projects within Spectrum Enterprise's Innovation Team in partnership with city and state governments.
+Smart City projects within Spectrum Enterprise size-12's Innovation Team in partnership with city and state governments.
 Various projects explored the art of the possibile with the use of smart sensors.

 Spectrum partnered with Ohio DOT to improve railroad crossings using sensors to detect and predict train activity.
-However, the tech team struggled with data utilization due to the project's broad scope, resulting in disjointed meetings that lacked clear direction.
+However, the tech team struggled with data utilization due to the project size-12's broad scope, resulting in disjointed meetings that lacked clear direction.

-To understand the project's components, I assessed what the sensors could reveal and the level of predictions we could make.
+To understand the project size-12's components, I assessed what the sensors could reveal and the level of predictions we could make.
 With data arriving from installed sensors, I analyzed project requirements, data points, stakeholders, and communications to determine what we could realistically build.

 My analysis led to three phases, each with a distinct user experience.
 I created a developer dashboard for data tracking and predictions.
 The next phase focused on proving reliability to Ohio DOT, with final delivery awaiting more insights to refine the end-user solution.